nus-cs2113-AY2223S2/tp/docs/UG_features/planner.md

 ## About

-Our planner feature is designed to help you plan your coming week's schedule in achieving your workout goals
+Our planner feature is designed to help you plan your coming week's schedule in achieving your workout goals.

 ## Commands